relessawy/bpa-workshop-guide/process-modelling-v2.md

 ![AddProcessMenu]({% image_path m1p7i5_AddProcessMenu.png %})

 - Click on the **OrderAsset** business process to load the process in your **Process Designer**
+- This is how your process will look like when you finish this exercise, at this point it will be still mising some nodes and configurations

 ![OrderAssetProcess]({% image_path OrderAssetProcess.png %})